Hello, I am Dani Admiss.

 Being born in 1980’s Dubai to English and Iranian-Assyrian parents, I have always known that there are many ways for two or more worlds to touch.
 I have never believed in simple solutions, particularly to complex problems, and, in the journey of my life so far, I have learnt that it is only by acknowledging that intellectual, emotional and relational ways of being are collectively formed that we can weave our own path.
 Because of this, I am deeply committed to collective learning as a way to encourage difficult conversations, form new approaches, and expand our capacity to navigate the uncertainty ahead.

-Over the years, I’ve brought people together to build immersive game-environments that learn from hostile designs, trace the social histories of polluting chemicals in industrialised waterways, and set up an alternative ethics committee with a More-Than-Human Rights Bill.
+Over the years, I’ve brought people together to co-create a holistic decarbonisation plan for art workers, build immersive game-environments that learn from hostile designs, trace the social histories of polluting chemicals in industrialised waterways, and set up an alternative ethics committee with a More-Than-Human Rights Bill.
 In 2020, I founded Sunlight Doesn’t Need a Pipeline, a collaborative learning project exploring just green transition in the arts.
 With an international coalition of dream weavers, growers, healers and caregivers, together we made a holistic decarbonisation plan for art workers.
 Read the plan here.

 I value